Maggge/MobaStation/README.md

       3)Optional: MCP2515 Can-Bus-Modul for MobaBus

-      4)Optional: MAX485 RS485-Modul for XPressNet (at the moment not activated)
+      4)Optional: MAX485 RS485-Modul connected to Serial1 for XPressNet (at the moment not activated)

       5)Optional: Track-Power-Button and Track-Status-Led or combined Button with integrated Led